SorokaIgor/djinni-parse-and-analysis/README.md

 4. I left a file to show you what information we will look for in the djinni.
 ![image](https://user-images.githubusercontent.com/110998159/215090468-8f097699-4d1a-4b8f-ac48-784baf389233.png)

 !!!
-TO START PROGRAMM !!!
+TO START PROGRAMM please INSTALL requirements.txt !!!

+Install packages with pip: -r requirements.txt
+The following command will install the packages according to the configuration file requirements.txt.

+$ pip install -r requirements.txt

 1. OPEN main1.py and run it.
 2. After programm finished work you could open /analysis/dataAnalysis.ipynb and run it all( or make comb Ctrl+Alt+Shift+Enter for jupyter notebook in Pycharm).
 You will see next visualization of taken information.